content warning: mention of suicide

 As a child, I had a lot of difficulty with school.
 I wasn’t getting adequate support and so I tended to be disruptive in class, trying to get the sensory input I needed for those senses that were turned on low and trying to escape the sensory inputs that were too intense for me to handle.
 Any of you who have worked with Autistic children know what kind of challenges I was up against, not to mention the challenge I presented to my teachers.
 Those were less enlightened times and it can fairly be said that I got an education in spite of school rather than because of it.

 We still have a long way to go, but our understanding of autism has evolved and more and more Autistic children are getting good educations as they grow into Autistic teens.
+There are even programs being set up to help the parents of babies with special needs, like the Babies Can’t Wait Program, which offer support and guidance on how to handle caring for and raising them.
 More and more Autistic young adults are graduating high school and seeking a university education.
 This is a terrific turn of events and universities are scrambling to set supports in place to help neurodivergent students succeed in college.

 Neurodivergent?
 Some of you will be very familiar with that word while others have never heard the word before and are figuring it out through context.
 Neurodivergent is just what it sounds like: some people, like me, have minds that diverge from the mainstream.
 We are neurodivergent.
 You might have heard the word neurotypical used to describe people who aren’t autistic?
 Today I want to talk about the importance of supporting neurodivergent students — all those students who are not neurotypical.

 Although I am Autistic and autism is the neurodivergence with which I am the most familiar, both because I have lived Autistic for 49 years but also because I have hundreds of friends all over the world who are also Autistic, autism is not the only neurodivergent neurotype.